Purushottam Express: Traction

-It is hauled by a Tughlakabad or Ghaziabad-based WAP-7 HOG equipped electric locomotive on its entire journey.
+It is hauled by a Tughlakabad Loco Shed or Ghaziabad Loco Shed-based WAP-7 electric locomotive on its entire journey.

 Accident

 Purushottam Express collided to stationary Kalindi Express near Firozabad railway station on 20 August 1995 nearly at 3 AM.
 358 people died in the Firozabad rail disaster and hence it is considered as second most deadliest rail accident in Indian Railways.
 Kalindi Express struck a Nilgai and was unable to proceed as its brakes were damaged.
 As the proceed signal was green for Purushottam Express, it collided with Kalindi Express from behind.
 Three carriages of the Kalindi express were destroyed; the locomotive and front two carriages of the Purushottam Express were derailed.
 Most of the 2200 passengers aboard the two trains were asleep at the time of the accident.